jojonas/jojonas.github.io/content/posts/wireshark-lua-c/index.md

 series: ["Wireshark Dissector Guides"]
 ---

 Another way to step up your Wireshark game is to enhance Lua dissectors with features implemented in C/C++.
-Lua has a wonderful [C API](https://www.lua.org/pil/24.html) that allows to seamlessly bring the power of C libraries to Lua code.
-I found this especially helpful when working with cryptography, as Wireshark does not provide any built-in cryptographic extensions to be used in dissectors.
-With this post I would therefore like to explain how to wrap C libraries for using them in Lua and how to use pre-packaged Lua libraries from [LuaRocks](https://luarocks.org/).
+Lua has a wonderful [C API](https://www.lua.org/pil/24.html) that allows to seamlessly leverage C libraries within Lua code.
+I found this especially helpful when working with cryptography or compression, as Wireshark does not provide such capabilities in its Lua API.
+With this post I want to explain how to wrap C libraries for using them in Lua and how to use pre-packaged Lua libraries from [LuaRocks](https://luarocks.org/).

 <!--more-->